Progrès Niederkorn 2–0 Rangers

 Progrès Niederkorn vs Rangers was a football match played on 4 July 2017 at the Stade Josy Barthel.
-The match was a UEFA Europa League first qualifying round tie between Luxembourgian minnows Progrès Niederkorn, who finished fourth in the 2016–17 National Division, and Scottish side Rangers, who finished third in the 2016–17 Scottish Premiership.
+The match was a UEFA Europa League first qualifying round tie between Luxembourgish minnows Progrès Niederkorn, who finished fourth in the 2016–17 National Division, and Scottish side Rangers, who finished third in the 2016–17 Scottish Premiership.

 At the time, the Luxembourg National Division was among the lowest ranked football leagues in terms of their UEFA coefficient.
-In addition, Progrès had only ever scored one goal and had never before won a game in European competition in their 100-year history.
+In addition, Progrès had never before won a game in European competition and had scored only once in 13 European games.
 In contrast, Rangers have a proud history of success in Europe, they won the 1971–72 European Cup Winners' Cup and finished runners up in the 1961 and 1967 finals of the same competition, they also finished as runners-up in the 2007–08 UEFA Cup.

 The result, 2–0 to Progrès, is considered by some media outlets as "humiliating" for Rangers and was described as "the worst result in the club's history".
-It sent Rangers out of European competition for another year, having not qualified in the previous six years since the club's liquidation in 2012.
+It sent Rangers out of European competition for another year, having not qualified in the previous six years since the club's administration in 2012.

 Build-up

-Led by French manager Thomas Gilgemann, Niederkorn finished fourth in the 2016–17 Luxembourg National Division and thus qualified for the first qualifying round of the UEFA Europa League.
-In 2006, Niederkorn were promoted from the Division of Honour to the Luxembourgian top flight, the club initially struggled and had to face the relegation playoffs in the 2012–13 season.
+Led by Luxembourgish-Italian manager Paolo Amodio, Niederkorn finished fourth in the 2016–17 Luxembourg National Division and thus qualified for the first qualifying round of the UEFA Europa League.
+In 2006, Niederkorn were promoted from the Division of Honour to the Luxembourgish top flight, the club initially struggled and had to face the relegation playoffs in the 2012–13 season.
 However, they saw success in the subsequent years.
 They qualified for the 2015–16 Europa League for the first time since 1982 by finishing fourth but succumbed to a 3–0 defeat on aggregate to Shamrock Rovers in the first qualifying round.
 Niederkorn repeated that league success of the previous year in 2016–17 by finishing fourth which again placed them in the first qualifying round of the Europa League, this time they were drawn against Rangers.

 On 13 March 2017, Rangers assigned Portuguese national Pedro Caixinha to the role of manager after the club finished third in the 2016–17 Scottish Premiership, which qualified them for the Europa League.
 The 2016–17 season was Rangers' first season back in the Scottish Premier League after being sent to the lowest tier of the Scottish football league system, the Third Division (now known as League Two), for the 2012–13 season as they entered into administration.
-The club hadn't qualified for European competition in six years.
+The club had not qualified for European competition in six years.

-On 29 June 2017, Rangers won the first leg of their tie against Progrès Niederkorn 1–0 at Ibrox, and went into the game with high hopes.
+On 29 June 2017, Rangers won the first leg of their tie against Progrès Niederkorn 1–0 at Ibrox and went into the game with high hopes.